PeggyJV/cellar-contracts/docs/positions.md

 1. A cellar add an adapter that has been trusted by Registry with `AddAdapterToCatalogue`,
 2. A cellar adds a position that has been trusted by Registry with `AddAdapterToCatalogue`
-3. `AddPosition` places the the position in the internal index and passes configuration data to the adapter.
-This connected to things like holding position, withdrawal order etc.
+3. `AddPosition` places the position in the internal index and passes configuration data to the adapter.
+This is connected to things like holding position, withdrawal order, etc.